avxsynth-testing/avxsynth-wiki/Home.md

 Click Here to see a short video of AvxSynth in action.
 Or watch in low-res below.
 This video demonstrates the ffmpeg source, ffmpeg scaling, ShowSMPTE, and AvxSubtitle, a new filter that does caption burn-in.

+## Error Handling

+The AvxSynth error handling model is discussed here.

+## Discuss

+Doom9 discussion is here

+## Contribute

+If you would like to contribute to AvxSynth, we have need for developers, testers, and build-install experts.
+More information can be found here.